Tourist Map of Sardinia – Unveil Hidden Beaches & Ancient Ruins

 Safety Tips

-Sardinia is generally a safe destination, but it's always wise to take basic precautions.
+Sardinia is generally a safe destination, but it's always prudent to take basic precautions.
 In crowded places, keep an eye on your belongings to avoid pickpocketing.
 While driving, be aware that local drivers can sometimes be aggressive, and the roads in rural areas can be winding and narrow.
 If you are planning to hike in the mountains or swim in the sea, check the local weather conditions and follow the safety guidelines.

 Practical Recommendations

 The best time to visit Sardinia is between May and October when the weather is warm and most attractions are open.
-However, if you prefer to avoid the tourist crowds, consider visiting in the shoulder seasons of April-May and September-October.
+However, if you prefer to evade the tourist crowds, consider visiting in the shoulder seasons of April-May and September-October.
 Don't forget to bring sunscreen and a hat, as the Mediterranean sun can be quite strong.
 It's also a good idea to carry some cash, as not all places accept credit cards, especially in the smaller villages.

 Frequently Asked Questions about Sardinia